microsoft/verified-storage/capybaraKV/README.md

 ### Verification

 To verify CapybaraKV, make sure Verus (usually at `verus/source/target-verus/release`) is in your path and run one of the following, depending on your setup:
-1. If you are on Linux/WSL and installed the optional dependencies in step 3 above, run: `cargo verus verify`
+1. If you are using MacOS, Windows, or Linux/WSL with the dependencies from Setup Step 3 installed, run `cargo verus verify`.
-2. Otherwise, run: `cargo verus verify --no-default-features`
+2. Otherwise (i.e., Linux/WSL without PM dependencies), run `cargo verus verify --no-default-features`.

 ### Compiling for execution

-CapybaraKV can be built using `cargo build --no-default-features`.
-Exclude `--no-default-features` if you installed the dependencies in Setup Step 3 and would like to use real/emulated PM.
+If you are using Linux/WSL with the dependencies from Setup Step 3, MacOS, or Windows: build with `cargo build`.

+Otherwise: build with `cargo build --no-default-features`.

 ### Computing code size